 Concrete Dust Damaged Casa Wynwood Inventory

-Every millimeter of Casa Wynwood sponsored furnishings was covered in white dust – from the 50+ yards of white linen draperies to very expensive upholstered furniture.
+Every millimeter of Casa Wynwood sponsored furnishings was covered in white dust – from the 50+ yards of white linen draperies to costly upholstered furniture.
 Every nook and cranny of appliances, computers, on valuable art, fashion wardrobes set up for shoots, on the interiors of the cabinets, even the suctioned drawers was covered in dust.
-There was nowhere the lightweight, the toxic white powdery dust didn’t reach.
-The moral of this paragraph: Stay away from crystalline silica dust (aka. cut concrete dust) and if you or anyone you know is a construction worker, they definitely need to wear a mask!
-I can tell you first hand, that this stuff causes major health problems.
+There was nowhere the lightweight; the toxic white powdery dust didn’t reach.
+The moral of this paragraph: Stay away from crystalline silica dust (aka. cut concrete dust), and if you or anyone you know is a construction worker, they need to wear a mask!
+I can tell you first hand, that this stuff causes significant health problems.
 We’re praying that we do not develop lung cancer from the exposure.

 Casa Wynwood Closed

 For a little over two weeks, for the safety of Casa Wynwood mentees and patrons, we took OSHA’s website advice and stayed at what is now our favorite Brickell hotel – SLS Hotel Residences.
 Each day that passed, we woke thinking that tomorrow would be the day that we could safely reopen for business and move back into Casa Wynwood.
 Even after six or seven cleanings, COIT recovery services, we were still finding dust when we packed up to move out in late May.
 And to date, when I go to grab things out of storage, I have to clean dust out of the crevices.